-For most kids, back to school means new teachers, new textbooks and new assignments.
-For other students, going back to school signals stress, anxiety and fear.
+For most kids, back to school means new teachers, new textbooks, and new assignments.
+For other students, going back to school signals stress, anxiety, and fear.

 Whether starting a new school or simply returning to an old one, back to school season can be challenging for children suffering from anxiety issues.
 While professional counseling may be warranted, parents can also take several actions to alleviate their children's concerns.

-Back to School Anxiety vs. Normal Nerves
+Back to School Anxiety or Normal Nerves

 A return to school after a long summer break is likely to trigger excitement and stress.
 Children will naturally wonder what their new teachers will be like, how much homework they will receive, if they'll be able to keep up with the course-load, and how they will fit in socially.
 With so many unknown factors beyond a student's control, it is only natural for children to feel nervous.
 Some children also feel isolated about their fears, unaware that most of their peers are feeling equally unsure.